jbustamante35/hypoquantyl/README.md

 ## Getting Started
 ### Dependencies
 - Lowest usable MATLAB version
-- Run scripts for toolbox dependencies
+- Run scripts for toolbox dependencies (like from QuantDRaCALA)
+- Maybe something about CyVerse if necessary?

 ### Installation